snhstq/IBM3705_R5/README.md

 	Various issues have ben resolved, including the annoying issue with i3274  whereby a logon was no longer possible after a logoff.

 ## Installation
+Please make sure to review the issues section of the GitHub project.

 ### Environments
 The 3705 emulator has been tested against the following:
 - Linux for RPi Debian Buster, Bullseye and Bookworm